dootika/class-project-group-1/README.md

 1) What areas of the country have the lowest air quality, and which areas of the country are worst affected by Respiratory Illnesses.
 2) Is there any correlation between Air quality and respiratory illnesses ?
 3) What features of air quality contribute more to increased risk of respiratory illnesses.
-4)To what extent does awareness of danger signs help mitigate the risk of death by respiratory illnesses.
+4) To what extent does awareness of danger signs help mitigate the risk of death by respiratory illnesses.